ch570512/Qlockwork/src/Readme.md

 <a href="https://www.buymeacoffee.com/ch570512" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 42px !important;width: 152px !important;"></a>

 ## Top features:
-- Almost no electronics needed.
-Only an ESP8266 and an LED-stripe.
+- Almost no hardware needed.
+Only an ESP8266 (and an LED-stripe).
 - Optional support for LDR, Buzzer, temperature and humidity sensor, IR-remote and buttons.
 - Support for NeoPixel (RGB and RGBW) LED-stripes.
 - Support for various horizontal and vertical LED layouts.
-3 layouts included.
+4 layouts included.
-- Webpage to control and configure the clock via WiFi.
+- Captive portal to configure WiFi.
-- Adaptive brightness control when using an LDR.
+- Adaptive brightness control using an LDR.
 - 3 transitions for timechange.
 - Indoor temperature from RTC or temperature and humidity from DHT sensor.
 - Outdoor temperature and humidity from MeteoWeather.